k78ma/quartz/content/index.md

 >[!info]
 >If you're lost, you can return to my main website here: [Kai Ma](https://k78ma.github.io)

-I take notes here to learn more efficiently and track my knowledge, and figured there's not much downside to publishing them online as they may be useful to others.
-Inspired by my friends [Steven Gong](https://stevengong.co/) and [Brian Chen](https://chenbrian.ca/).
+- I take notes here to learn more efficiently and track my knowledge, and figured there's not much downside to publishing them online as they may be useful to others.
+- Inspired by my friends [Steven Gong](https://stevengong.co/) and [Brian Chen](https://chenbrian.ca/).
+- Some links will not work --- either the note is private or doesn't exist yet.
-Notes are taken with [Obsidian](https://obsidian.md); site is published using [Quartz](https://quartz.jzhao.xyz).
+- Notes are taken with [Obsidian](https://obsidian.md); site is published using [Quartz](https://quartz.jzhao.xyz).

 ### Engineering
 - [Machine Learning](ML/Machine%20Learning.md)